Wild Card Series

-The Wild Card Series (formerly known as Wild Card Game from 2012 to 2019 and in 2021) are games that serve as the opening round of the Major League Baseball (MLB) postseason.
-A single wild card game was first instituted in 2012; best-of-three playoff wild card series were adopted for the 2022 season.
+The Wild Card Series (WCS) (formerly known as Wild Card Games from 2012 to 2019 and in 2021) are games that are held in late September or early October and serve as the opening round of the Major League Baseball (MLB) postseason.
+A single wild card game was instituted in 2012.
+This became a best-of-three playoff wild card series in 2020 as a one-off, and became permanent (albeit with fewer teams playing than in the 2020 series) starting in the 2022 season.

-Under the current playoff structure, there are two series in both the American League (AL) and National League (NL).
+There are two wild card series each, in the American League (AL) and National League (NL).
 The lowest-seeded division winner and three wild card teams in each league play in a best-of-three series after the end of the regular season.
-The winners of each league's wild card rounds advance to face the top two division winners in that league's Division Series.
-This expansion of the postseason also abolished any regular season extending tie-breaker games.
+The winners of each league's wild card series advance to face the two-best division winners in that league's Division Series.
+This expansion of the postseason abolished any regular-season-extending tie-breaker games.

 Format

 Under the format adopted in 2022, six teams in each league are assigned seeds for the postseason.
-In each league, the three division winners are the top three seeds and are always assigned seeds #1–3, per their relative winning percentages.
-The worst division winner is automatically the No. 3 seed regardless of whether one or all of the other wild-card teams has a better record.
-The wild cards in each league are the three teams with the best winning percentages among non-division winning teams and are assigned seeds #4–6, per their relative winning percentages.
-Any ties are broken using MLB tie-breaking procedures, no tie-breaking games (colloquially known as "Game 163") are contested.
+In each league, the three division winners are seeded #1–3, per their relative winning percentages.
+The lowest-seeded division winner is automatically given the No. 3 seed even if one or all other wild-card teams has a better record.
+Also in each league, the three teams with the best winning percentages among non-division winning teams are wild cards, seeded #4–6, per their relative winning percentages.
+Any ties are broken using a set of MLB tie-breaking procedures; as such, no tie-breaking games (colloquially known as "Game 163") are contested.

-The top two seeds in each league receive first-round byes to the Division Series.
+The top two division winners in each league receive first-round byes to the Division Series.
 The remaining four teams, seeds No. 3 through No. 6, play in two best-of-3 wild card series, with the higher seed hosting all games.
 These two series are: No. 3 hosting No. 6, and No. 4 hosting No. 5.

 In the Division Series, the winner of the No. 4 vs. No. 5 series faces the No. 1 seed, and the winner of the No. 3. vs. No. 6 series faces the No. 2 seed.
 The bracket structure in each league looks as follows: